-The laid back vibe of summer offers lots of opportunity to get outside and be active both of which are so important to your overall health and wellness.
+The laid-back vibe of summer offers lots of opportunities to get outside and be active both of which are so important to your overall health and wellness.

 Make sure to read to the end for details on my upcoming End Of Summer Self Care Retreat – the ultimate way to nurture your body and soul this summer.

 Get 2-4 cups of green leafy veggies per day, the top two ways to do this are:

 - in your morning smoothie include one cup of greens

 - have a salad each day, even a small side salad will ensure you get 1-2 cups of greens (kale salad link)